Cypress: benefits, dosage, contraindications

-The cypress is a slender, conical, evergreen tree, which can reach a height of about twenty meters, with smooth gray-reddish bark, belonging to the family Cupressaceae.
-It originates from warm temperate zones, growing especially around the Mediterranean basin, but also in North America and subtropical Asia.
-The scientific name of the cypress comes from the Greek cyparissus, a character from Greek mythology, and the Latin sempervirens which means "always green".
-Cypress is often planted in gardens and cemeteries as it symbolizes sadness, pain, and the mourning of loved ones, according to Greek mythology.
-In medieval medicine, cypress is primarily used for its anti-hemorrhoidal properties.
+The cypress is a slender, conical, evergreen tree, capable of reaching about twenty meters in height, with smooth gray-reddish bark, belonging to the family Cupressaceae.
+It is native to warm temperate regions; it grows particularly around the Mediterranean basin, but also in North America and subtropical Asia.
+The scientific name of the cypress comes from the Greek cyparissus, a character in Greek mythology, and from the Latin sempervirens, which means 'evergreen'.
+The cypress is often planted in gardens and cemeteries because it symbolizes sadness, sorrow and the mourning of loved ones, according to Greek mythology.
+In Medieval medicine, cypress was mainly used for its anti-hemorrhoidal virtues.
 Male and female cones are present on the same plant.
-The female flowers, grouped in catkins, give rise to fruits called cypress nuts or galbuli, which are used in phytotherapy.
-The galbuli are harvested green and fleshy, while the scales are not spread apart.
-The nuts are composed of: - Essential oil (0.2-1%), mainly monoterpenes: α-pinene, camphene, β-phellandrene, limonene, α-terpinene; sesquiterpenes: cadinene; alcohols: terpineol, borneol, linalool, sabinol, cedrol... - Diterpenic acids - Catechin tannins (<5%) including proanthocyanidols - Flavonoids: cupressuflavone, amentoflavone, rutin, quercetin...
-Cypress is used as a veinoconstrictor and vascular protector, quite useful in cases of varicose veins and hemorrhoids.
-It is also indicated in cases of cough, cold, bronchitis, thanks to its antiviral activity.
-The essential oil is used only externally in aromatherapy as an antiseptic, venous circulation tonic, and vein-lymphatic decongestant.
+The female flowers, grouped in catkins, give rise to fruits called cypress nuts or galbules, which are used in herbal medicine.
+The galbules are harvested green and fleshy, while the scales are not separated.
+The nuts are composed of: - Essential oil (0.2-1%), mainly monoterpenes: α-pinene, camphene, β-phellandrene, limonene, α-terpinene; sesquiterpenes: cadinene; alcohols: terpineol, borneol, linalool, sabinol, cedrol... - Diterpenic acids - Catechin tannins (<5%) including proanthocyanidins - Flavonoids: cupressuflavone, amentoflavone, rutin, quercetin...
+Cypress is used as a venous vasoconstrictor and a vascular protective agent, very useful in cases of varicose veins and hemorrhoids.
+It is also indicated for cough, cold, bronchitis, thanks to its antiviral activity.
+The essential oil is used only externally in aromatherapy as an antiseptic, a tonic for venous circulation and a veino-lymphatic decongestant.

 Scientific name(s)